diagrams/diagrams-doc/doc/manual.rst

 Rendering backends
 ==================

-.. container:: todo

-  How many "officially supported" backends are there?
-Does it matter?

 Diagrams has a system for "pluggable" rendering backends, so new backends can be added by implementing instances of some type classes.
-There are currently four "officially supported" backends, described below, and several other unofficial or experimental backends.
+Some "official" backends are listed below; there are also several other unofficial or experimental backends.
 New backends are welcome!
 To get started, take a look at the existing backends for examples, read the section below on `Tools for backends`_, and consult the `core library reference`__.

 __ core.html